howlowck/haosblog/content/post/serving-static-sites-with-azure-blob-cdn.md

 +++

 ## Problem
 I would like to store and serve this web site on Azure Blob Storage.
-Here is the criteria:
+Here are the criteria:

 1. Everything should be served from Blob Storage (No App Services, No VMs, and no Azure Functions)
 2. Clean URLs (`blog.lifeishao.com` instead of `blog.lifeishao.com/index.html`)